enasequence/enaBrowserTools/README.md

 ## enaGroupGet

 This tool will allow you to download all data of a particular group (sequence, WGS, assembly, read or analysis) for a given sample or study accession.
 Usage of this tool is described below.
-Note that unless a destination directory is provided, the data will we downloaded to the directory from which you run the command.
+You will get a new directory using the provided accession as the directory name, and all data will be downloaded here.
+Note that unless a destination directory is provided, this group directory will be created in the directory from which you run the command.

 ```
 usage: enaGroupGet [-h] [-g {sequence,wgs,assembly,read,analysis}]